-Here is a suggestion of who you can follow to help you tap into the latest in Aboriginal Australian news, politics, research and culture.
+Here is a suggestion of who you can follow to help you tap into the latest in First Nations Australian news, politics, research and culture.

-Dameyon Bonson is the 2016 Dr. Yunupingu Award For Human Rights recipient and founder of Black Rainbow, Australia’s peak suicide prevention group for Aboriginal lesbian, gay, bisexual, transgender and intersex people.
-He’s also the managing director of Indigenist, a website about Aboriginal genius, Indigeneity and wellbeing.
+Dameyon Bonson is the 2016 Dr. Yunupingu Award For Human Rights recipient and founder of Black Rainbow, Australia’s peak suicide prevention group for First Nations lesbian, gay, bisexual, transgender and intersex people.
+He’s also the managing director of Indigenist, a website about First Nations genius, Indigeneity and wellbeing.

 Joe Williams aims to inspire youth and individuals through motivational speaking workshops, run through his charity The Enemy Within.
-He is impassioned by the high rates of suicides in Aboriginal communities – speaking and writing powerfully about his own experience of surviving a suicide attempt – as well as the continued discrimination Aboriginal people face in mainstream media.
+He is impassioned by the high rates of suicides in First Nations communities – speaking and writing powerfully about his own experience of surviving a suicide attempt – as well as the continued discrimination First Nations people face in mainstream media.

 Summer May Finlay

 Summer May Finlay is a public health professional, PhD candidate and an avid social media user.
-She is passionate about Australian politics, Aboriginal issues, health, music, art, films and blogs on a variety of other topics.
+She is passionate about Australian politics, First Nations issues, health, music, art, films and blogs on a variety of other topics.

 First Nations organisations you can follow on social media